Chatter Back End

 tab in the second (Go install

-) section of the instructions. - Follow the instructions.
+) section of the instructions. - Follow the instructions, with the following modifications to step 1 (you need to be root to modify

 To update to a later version of Go, follow the instructions in Managing Go installations—which would have you manually delete the existing Go folder (usually /usr/local/go/